theislab/multimil_reproducibility/README.md

 # multimil_reproducibility

----
-**NOTE**

-This repository is WIP.
-Updates coming in the next few weeks.

----

-See branch `prepare_for_publication` to reproduce results from the paper.
+This repository has all the notebooks and scripts to reproduce results from

+> **Multimodal Weakly Supervised Learning to Identify Disease-Specific Changes in Single-Cell Atlases**
+>
+> Anastasia Litinetskaya, Maiia Shulman, Soroor Hediyeh-zadeh, Amir Ali Moinfar, Fabiola Curion, Artur Szalata, Alireza Omidi, Mohammad Lotfollahi, and Fabian J. Theis.
+2024. bioRxiv. https://doi.org/10.1101/2024.07.29.605625.